FunkyQai/BucksBuddyBackEnd/README.md

 This is the Django backend code for BucksBuddy, an investment portfolio management application with a GPT chatbot.
 This project is part of my final year project.

+The backend is organized into several Django apps, each handling different functionalities:

+- `accounts`: Handles user accounts and authentication.
+- `asset`: Manages the assets in the portfolio.
+- `portfolio`: Handles the portfolio management functionality.
+- `chatbot`: Manages the GPT chatbot functionality.
+- `core`: Handles core functionalities of the backend.

 ## Installation

 1. Clone the repository: